Abu Hena Rony: Presenter

 Besides Comedy, he used to present different shows.
 In 2019, on NTV, he participated in the comedy show "Ha-Show" as a host firstly.
 Then, he used to host "Ajker Ananna" on GTV, "Comedy Hour" and "Cine Hour" on ATN Bangla, "Khude Roshikraj" and "Talk Misti Jhal" on Banglavision and "Jadur Shohor" on Boishakhi Television.

 Actor

 He made his first debut in film by Swapno Je Tui.
 Then, he acted in the film Podmo Patar Jol directed by Tonmoy Tansen in 2015.
 The other film acted by him was Tom and Jerry.
 Later on, he started acting in television series like Kakatuar Deshe, Chatushkon etc.

 Partial singer

 He had sung so many songs before presenting his jokes in Mirakkel.
-In 2018, a song "Beche Thakbo Jotodin, Bhalobasbo Totodin" was sang by him which was directed by Asad Sarkar and uploaded by YouTube channel "Bangla Moulik Gaan".
+In 2018, a song "Beche Thakbo Jotodin, Bhalobasbo Totodin" was sung by him which was directed by Asad Sarkar and uploaded by YouTube channel "Bangla Moulik Gaan".

 Published books

 After winning the champion's title in Mirakkel Akkel Challenger 6, his first book "Mirakkel Jokes Lau Thela" was published in Ekushey Book Fair.
 Then, in 2015, his second book "Ananda Tie Mati" was published.
 Other books by him were Khatii Bondhu, Hashir Patro, School of Comedy, Buddhir Proshno Mojar Uttor.